dnadesign/silverstripe-typeform/README.md

 ## Usage

-Add the `TypeformPageExtension` extension to your formable page type.
+Add the `TypeformExtension` extension to your formable page type.
 For example, in mysite/_config/extensions.yml

 	Page:
 	  extensions:
-	    - TypeformPageExtension
+	    - TypeformExtension

 Rebuild the database and complete the new Typeform tab in the CMS.